KrFedak/AdventureWorks/README.md

 <img width="641" height="313" alt="image" src="https://github.com/user-attachments/assets/d37a9aab-857b-40db-9b81-5ef3f21de63d" />
 <br>

-*   **Product Risk:** High return rates in specific bike models are the primary drag on YoY growth, as they generate 13 times more profit than two other categories combined.
-Although return rate of bikes is decreasing from year to year.
-Other items that need further examination - **Shorts, Vests**.
-Expanding "one-product" categories (e.g., Hydration Packs, Bike Racks) is recommended to diversify risk.
+*   **High-Stakes Category Risk (Bikes):** Because the Bikes category generates 13 times more profit than Accessories and Clothing combined, its return volume has the most critical impact on overall growth.
+Fortunately, year-over-year data shows that the bike return rate is steadily decreasing.
+*   **Secondary Areas for Examination:** Within the clothing and accessories segments, items like Shorts and Vests show disproportionately high return rates and require a deeper quality or sizing audit.
+*   **Risk Diversification Recommendation:** To mitigate the heavy reliance on bike performance, expanding stable "one-product" subcategories—such as Hydration Packs and Bike Racks—is highly recommended to diversify the revenue risk.

 ## 3. Customer Retention & Regional Performance